acteng/inspectorate_tools/manuals/route-check.md

 Path Check Scoring

 13.48 There are up to 46 metrics scored for the Path Check.
-The first 16 of these are the metrics in the Safety Check tab, while the remaining 30 are the metrics in the Path Check tab.
-The 30 metrics in the Path Check tab can range in score from 0-2.
+The first 16 of these are the metrics in the Safety Check section, while the remaining 30 are the metrics in the Path Check section.
+The 30 metrics in the Path Check section can range in score from 0-2.

 13.49 Not all metrics are relevant to every scheme and scores may be lower depending on the number of metrics that you review a scheme against.
 This is the main reason that